 Can You Bring a Drone on a Plane?

-It’s also important to follow the TSA‘s regulations regarding batteries and other equipment to ensure compliance.
+To be in agreement, it’s also important to follow the TSA‘s rules about batteries and other tools.

-Moreover, ensure that any lithium-ion batteries are carried in your carry-on luggage and not in checked baggage, as they are subject to strict regulations due to their potential fire risk.
+Also, make sure that any lithium-ion batteries you have are in your carry-on luggage and not in your checked luggage, since they could catch fire and are subject to strict rules.

 5 Things Of How to Take A Drone On An Airplane